-On March 10, 1863, the Boston Herald reported that John R. Hall had filed with the Board of Aldermen a notice of intention to build on Commonwealth, which would be consistent with Henry Hallett having begun the house before he sold the property to William Chadbourne in September of 1863.
+On March 10, 1863, the Boston Herald reported that John R. Hall had filed a Notice of Intention with the Board of Aldermen to build on Commonwealth.
+This probably was for 48 Commonwealth, which would be consistent with Henry Hallett having begun the house before he sold the property to William Chadbourne in September of 1863.
 The notice also may have been for 46 Commonwealth, or for both houses.

 By 1864, William and Isabel (Patterson) Chadbourne had made 48 Commonwealth their home.
 Isabel Chadbourne’s parents, James H. Patterson and Isabel (Bates) Patterson, lived with them.
 They all previously had lived at 8 Park Square.

 The Chadbournes and Pattersons continued to live at 48 Commonwealth in 1866.
 They also maintained a home in the Longwood district of Brookline, where they all had moved by 1867 (William Chadbourne died there in May of 1868).